mnolaya/tsunami_sim/README.md

 ## Abstract

-This app is based upon the tsunami simulator project presented in the Milan Curcic's textbook, "Modern Fortran: Building efficient parallel applications."
+This program is based upon the tsunami simulator project presented in, "Modern Fortran: Building efficient parallel applications," by Milan Curcic.
+Python is used to drive the frontend via a web-based GUI built using the Plotly Dash library.
+The solver (as per the project) is written in Fortran, with interfaces between Python and Fortran handlded using C-bindings native to Fortran and the Cython Python library.

 ## Installation